kimble4/CrossMgr/SprintTimer/helptxt/QuickStart.md

 When you are satisfied that the timing gates are working correctly, click **OK** to exit test mode.

 ### Step 9: Begin event
-Check the LCD of the sprint timer to confirm that it has a GPS/PPS signal.
+Check the LCD of the sprint timer to confirm that it is no longer in test mode and has a GPS/PPS signal.
 If not, ensure that it has a good view of the sky (the GPS aerial is in the centre of the unit's top panel) and wait a bit longer, or continue without a GPS fix.

-Chase all riders (and associated bikes/helmets/etc with timing tags attached) out of RFID range, and remind them of the importance of staying away from the RFID aerials until the event is over.
-Arrange for a volunteer rider (who has tags and is in the sign-on sheet, and preferably some sort of speedometer) to stay within shouting distance to test the system (this does not have to be a full race effort, but may require a few attempts to troubleshoot issues with the timing system).
+Chase all riders (and associated bikes/helmets/etc. with timing tags attached) out of RFID range, and remind them of the importance of staying well away from the RFID aerials until the event is over.
+Arrange for a volunteer rider (who has tags and is in the sign-on sheet, and preferably has some sort of speedometer) to stay within shouting distance to test the system (this does not have to be a full race effort, but may require a few attempts to troubleshoot issues with the timing system).
 Make sure that any spare written tags are in the RFID-proof bag.

 Switch to the [Data][] screen.
 Enable **Show bib entry / RFID read times** at the bottom of the screen.
 Select **Start Recording** from the [Tools][] menu to start the race clock.
 The *Bib Entry*/status bar will display "*Ready...*".
 (Don't worry if the status bar shows "*Sprint timer not connected*", at this stage - it should update when data is received from the sprint timer unit.)

 Test the sprint timer by triggering T1 and then T2 in sequence using the test buttons.
 The LEDs should both light up and then extinguish, with the timing data appearing on the LCD and then in the Data screen after a short delay.
 If sound is enabled, you should hear 'pips' (check the computer volume).
-Confirm that the **Time of day** is reasonable (if not, check your computer's real-time clock).
+Confirm that the recorded **Time of day** is reasonable (if not, check your computer's real-time clock).
 The status bar should by now show a delta-t value and PPS status.
-If the delta-t value is greater than 1 second, check your computer's real-time clock.
+If the delta-t value is greater than 1 second, check your computer's real-time clock, and that there isn't a background application causing excessive system load.
 The test sprint will not have any rider data associated with it (unless there is a live timing tag within RFID range).

 Now signal to your volunteer to ride through the traps.
-As the timing gates are triggered you should see the LEDs on the sprint timer unit light up, and the status bar will indicate when timing is in progress.
+As the timing gates are triggered you should see the LEDs on the sprint timer unit light up in sequence and then go out, and the status bar will indicate when timing is in progress.
 Meanwhile the RFID system should detect their tag, and a grey line containing their details will appear on the screen.
 When the sprint is over, the timing data should appear, and - hopefully - associate it with the temporally adjacent RFID read to identify the rider.
 Check that the calculated speed is broadly in agreement with the rider's speedometer - if not, check that you have measured and entered the trap distance correctly.

 If you are using CrossMgrVideo, check that this has recorded triggers for the initial manual test, and then for the volunteer rider triggering the relevant timing gate and the RFID reader respectively.
 The rider should be visible in the captured video!